 United Planet provides emergency travel and medical insurance for all volunteers.
 All Nepal staff members participate in extensive health and safety training, and are available at all times by 24-hour phone line.
 Upon enrollment, you will receive a full emergency contact list.
 In addition, we register all of our volunteers with US Department of State’s Smart Traveler Enrollment Program (STEP).
 We recommend booking a doctor’s appointment or visiting a travel health clinic a few months out to update your vaccinations.
 Read more about health and safety.

-United Planet arranges transportation to and from the airport in Nepal and will ensure that you arrive safely at orientation in Kathmandu and at your host house.
+Due to varying airline prices, United Planet does not arrange or cover the cost of flights to and from Nepal.
+However, we arrange all ground transportation to and from the airport in Nepal and will ensure that you arrive safely at orientation in Kathmandu and at your host house.
 Volunteers can either walk or take public buses or taxis to their project sites.
 Daily commuting costs are covered by volunteers.

 We want you to succeed.
 That means having in place the support our volunteers need.
 We don’t just drop you in country and hope for the best.
 We provide training before you leave … language exposure … 24/7 in-country support … support for your host family … accommodations, meals and airport transportation … activities and excursions.
 The whole idea is to make the experience successful and productive for you and the host community, and we have found that these things are crucial.
 Remember that we are a non-profit, mission-driven organization – we wouldn’t spend money on something that wasn’t important.